-FOR THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022
+FOR THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023

-Further to the provisions of section 405 of the Companies and Allied Matters Act (CAMA), 2020, we, the Managing Director/CEO and Chief Financial Officer, hereby certify the financial statements of Unity Bank Plc for the year ended 31 December 2022 as follows:
+Further to the provisions of section 405 of the Companies and Allied Matters Act (CAMA), 2020, we, the Managing Director/CEO and Chief Financial Officer, hereby certify the financial statements of Unity Bank Plc for the year ended 31 December 2023 as follows:

-- That we have reviewed the audited financial statements of the Company for the year ended 31 December 2022. - That the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact which would make the statements misleading, in the light of the circumstances under which such statement was made. - c) That the audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the year ended 31 December 2022. - That we are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to Unity Bank Plc is made known to the officer by other officers of the companies, during the year ended 31 December 2022. - That we have evaluated the effectiveness of the Bank's internal controls within 90 days prior to the date of audited financial statements, and certify that the Bank's internal controls are effective as of that date. - That there were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective action with regard to significant deficiencies and material weaknesses. - That we have disclosed the following information to the Bank's Auditors and Audit Committee: - there are no significant deficiencies in the design or operation of internal controls which could adversely affect the Bank's ability to record, process, summarise and report financial data, and have identified for the Bank's auditors any material weaknesses in internal controls, and - there is no fraud that involves management or other employees who have a significant role in the Bank's internal control.
+- a) That we have reviewed the audited financial statements of the Company for the year ended 31 December 2023. - b) That the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact which would make the statements misleading, in the light of the circumstances under which such statement was made. - c) That the audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the year ended 31 December 2023. - d) That we are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to Unity Bank Plc is made known to the officer by other officers of the companies, during the year ended 31 December 2023. - e) That we have evaluated the effectiveness of the Bank's internal controls within 90 days prior to the date of audited financial statements, and certify that the Bank's internal controls are effective as of that date. - f) That there were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective action with regard to significant deficiencies and material weaknesses.

-Ebenezer Kolawole
+g) That we have disclosed the following information to the Bank's Auditors and Audit Committee:

-Executive Director/Chief Financial Officer FRC/2013/ICAN/0000001964 28th April 2023
+- (i) there are no significant deficiencies in the design or operation of internal controls which could adversely affect the Bank's ability to record, process, summarise and report financial data, and have identified for the Bank's auditors any material weaknesses in internal controls, and - (ii) there is no fraud that involves management or other employees who have a significant role in the Bank's internal control.

-Tomi Somefun
+Ebenezer Kolawole Executive Director/Chief Financial Officer FRC/2013/ICAN/0000001964 24th May 2024

-Managing Director/CEO FRC/2013/ICAN/00000002231
+Tomi Somefun Managing Director/CEO FRC/2013/ICAN/0000002231 24th May 2024